 -

 Foreign Exchange Markets: These markets involve the exchange of currencies.
-Foreign exchange markets are used to facilitate international trade and investment and are influenced by factors such as interest rates, inflation, and economic growth.
+Foreign exchange markets are used to allow international trade and investment and are influenced by factors such as interest rates, inflation, and economic growth.

 Understanding these classifications helps to illustrate the complex and interconnected nature of types of markets in the economy.
 Each market plays a distinct role in allocating resources, determining prices, and driving economic activity.